metacpan/metacpan-cpan-extracted/distros/S/Socket-More/README.md

 address generation and not as a filter.
 Without at least one of these keys, no results will be generated.

-Other keys like `interface`, `family`  and `type` for example are used to restrict addresses created to the match
+Other keys like `interface`, `family`  and `socktype` for example are used to restrict addresses created to the match

 Keys like `address` and `group` are a filter which are directly matched against the address and group.